profharris/ESP32-S3-1.54in-TFT-Expansion-Board-with-Speaker/README.md

 ### MAX98357A I²S Audio Amplifier/Speaker

+The **MAX98357A** is a digital Audio Amplifier that uses the I²S interface to receive audio data.&nbsp; It can be used in various applications,&nbsp; such as speakers,&nbsp;
+walkie-talkies,&nbsp; and voice recognition devices.&nbsp; The **MAX98357A** can also be used to play music files directly from an SD_card.

  1. &nbsp;I²S 3W Audio Amp ( **MAX98357A** )
  2. &nbsp;7-Pin \+ 2,&nbsp; I²S MAX98357A Audio Amplifier/Speaker configuration: